Ada (programming language): Standardization

 Ada was first published in 1980 as an ANSI standard ANSI/MIL-STD 1815.
 As this very first version held many errors and inconsistencies, (Note: see Summary of Ada Language Changes) the revised edition was published in 1983 as ANSI/MIL-STD 1815A.
 Without any further changes, it became an ISO standard in 1987.
 This version of the language is commonly known as Ada 83, from the date of its adoption by ANSI, but is sometimes referred to also as Ada 87, from the date of its adoption by ISO.
 There is also a French translation; DIN translated it into German as DIN 66268 in 1988.

 Ada 95, the joint ISO/IEC/ANSI standard ISO/IEC 8652:1995 was published in February 1995, making it the first ISO standard object-oriented programming language.
 To help with the standard revision and future acceptance, the US Air Force funded the development of the GNAT Compiler.
 Presently, the GNAT Compiler is part of the GNU Compiler Collection.

 Work has continued on improving and updating the technical content of the Ada language.
 A Technical Corrigendum to Ada 95 was published in October 2001, and a major Amendment, ISO/IEC 8652:1995/Amd 1:2007 was published on March 9, 2007, commonly known as Ada 2005 because work on the new standard was finished that year.

 At the Ada-Europe 2012 conference in Stockholm, the Ada Resource Association (ARA) and Ada-Europe announced the completion of the design of the latest version of the Ada language and the submission of the reference manual to the ISO/IEC JTC 1/SC 22/WG 9 of the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC) for approval.
 ISO/IEC 8652:2012 (see Ada 2012 RM) was published in December 2012, known as Ada 2012.
 A technical corrigendum, ISO/IEC 8652:2012/COR 1:2016, was published (see RM 2012 with TC 1).

+The Ada-based SPARK technology has been made possible by the enabling characteristics of the Ada language, including its separation of specification and implementation via packages, its support for user-defined scalar types, and its support for composite type usage without resorting to pointers.
+The Ada 2012 revision was especially important for SPARK, as its support for contracts as a part of the language permitted SPARK to be redesigned from the beginning towards fulfilling its goal of co-developing programs alongside their proofs of correctness.

 On May 2, 2023, the Ada community saw the formal approval of publication of the Ada 2022 edition of the programming language standard.

 Despite the names Ada 83, 95 etc., legally there is only one Ada standard, the last ISO/IEC standard: with the acceptance of a new standard version, the previous one becomes withdrawn.
-The other names are just informal ones referencing a certain edition.
+The other names are informal ones referencing a certain edition.

 Other related standards include ISO/IEC 8651-3:1988 Information processing systems—Computer graphics—Graphical Kernel System (GKS) language bindings—Part 3: Ada.